Code-Institute-Submissions/JUST-GYM/README.md

  a form without filling out the necessary fields.
 This will be fixed in time so that a proper notification message appears and all relevant fields are set to
  'Required'.
 This will be implemented through further learning.

- * Also mentioned above is the stability of the embedded Google map.
-This is currently being worked on and in the near future the site will have a Google map that is positioned correctly, responsive, and ready to serve its full purpose.
-This will be implemented through further learning.

 * The Join page will soon enough be a full operational Sign-Up form.
-All gyms across the United Kingdom are currently closed due to a worldwide virus outbreak.
+All gyms across the United Kingdom are currently closed due to a global pandemic.
 When the sanctions against the British public have been lifted then a form shall be put in place for users to fill in.
 Here users will be able to enter their
 Name, Age, Sexual Orientation etc.. and they'll also be able to choose which membership package they wish to employ.